- Current Prices:$124,999 to $9,995,000

 - Lot Sizes:less than 1/8 - 5+ acres

-River Oaks offers home designs and prices to match most any requirement on just about any budget.
-Most common in this neighborhood are attached homes, which usually have annual homeowner association fees ranging from $30 to $9,100, and taxes for the year range from as low as $3,166 to as high as $91,290.
+The community of River Oaks features a number of attractive home designs and prices.
+Most common in this neighborhood are attached homes, which usually have annual homeowner association fees ranging from $30 to $9,100, and taxes for the year range from as low as $1,914 to as high as $91,290.
 There are also a variety of single-family homes.
 Those usually have monthly homeowner association fees ranging from $30 to $9,100.
-Property taxes for the year range from as low as $11,712 to as high as $229,751.
+Property taxes for the year can range from $11,712 to $229,751.

 Where to Live